davidmm01/py-imdb-challenge/README.md

 `bruce willis` has many films and is the only actor by that name.

 `will ferrell` has many films and there are 3 people by that name in imdb.

+`emma stone` is a name shared by many actresses and uses female html tags (actress as compared to actor above)

 # What's the source of the data?